dme-rgb/MysteryPrizeBox/replit.md

 A web-based mystery box contest game where customers register with their details to open animated prize boxes and win 1-5 rupees cashback rewards.
 Features a forest green color scheme with 3D isometric mystery box design.

 ## Key Features
-- Customer registration with name, phone number, and vehicle number
+- Customer registration with phone number and vehicle number
 - 3D mystery box animation with magical effects
 - Random cashback rewards (1-5 rupees)
+- **Employee-based verification system** (customers cannot self-verify)
+- Employee login and verification dashboard
-- Reward verification system
+- 45-second verification window with real-time polling
+- WhatsApp bill upload fallback if not verified in time
 - Google Sheets integration for data persistence
 - Vehicle number validation (primary key)
 - Daily play limit (one entry per vehicle per day)

+## Employee Verification System
+- Employees access `/employee` to login (credentials: employee / employee123)
+- After login, employees see unverified customers in `/employee/dashboard`
+- Employees can verify customers by clicking a checkbox next to their name
+- Customers see a 45-second countdown while waiting for verification
+- If verified: Customer sees success message and payment link notification
+- If not verified in 45 seconds: Customer can upload bill photo via WhatsApp
+- WhatsApp number for verification: +918817828153

 ## Tech Stack
 - Frontend: React, TypeScript, Vite, Tailwind CSS, shadcn/ui